Incident Reporting System

 - Actions by the people involved: What did the people involved do during the occurrence of the incident?

 The actual mechanism for reporting an incident should also be detailed.
 How do staff actually report something that has gone wrong?
 How do contractors report something?
 Are there multiple pathways for capturing an incident?
+The procedure will be a part of your wider strategy for safety management.

 Purpose of an Incident Reporting Procedure